 Beet Plant Height and Companion Planting

 There are many varieties of beet that come in hues from ruby red to white to gold.
 Golden and white beets have some advantages over red varieties.
 They don’t bleed and are perfectly married with other roasted vegetables.
 They also tend to be sweeter than the red cultivars.
 That isn’t to say that red beets are a lesser variety of beets.
 Almost all beets contain 5 to 8% sugar with some of the newer hybrids far exceeding this percentage with around 12 to 14% sugar.

 While I mentioned above that beets do not get big, there are some forage beets, those that are fed to livestock, which can weigh up to 20 pounds (9 kg.).
 Chances are good that you are growing beets for yourself in this instance and won’t be growing such gargantuan roots.

-Because beets tend to take up little room, they make great companion plants.
-Radishes are also cool-season but they are sown and harvested earlier than beets.
+Since beets tend to take up little room, they make great companion plants.
+Radishes are also cool season, but they are sown and harvested earlier than beets.
 Planting them in the beet bed is a great way to prepare the soil for the incoming beets.
 Beets also get along well with:

 Read the seed packets of other veggies though to be certain that they will not overtake a small garden area.